Who You’ll Hear

 - Watch Na+ and for CSF leak (clear fluid out of nose, ear)

-- Typically, incision is made through the nares
+- Typically, an incision is made through the nares

 - Coughing/sneezing precautions